Three Important Considerations for Data Integrity

 According to Gartner Research, the average financial impact of poor data quality on organizations is $9.7 million per year.
 Enterprises are putting a greater focus on data integrity than ever before.
 The volume and velocity of the data available to decision-makers continue to rapidly increase.
 Data management – and particularly data integrity – are evolving and maturing to keep pace.

 Precisely is reshaping the way businesses approach data integrity by helping its customers to address the four key pillars of data integrity: data integration, data quality, data enrichment, and location intelligence.
-At Precisely’s Data Integrity Summit in October, the company announced its launch of the Precisely Data Integrity Suite, a modular and interoperable suite designed to help companies make better, confident decisions.

 Let’s look at three trends driving data integrity initiatives.